tenggaard/Embedded-heterogeneity.github.io/README.md

     1. Architecture parameters: The model for transforming words to vectors often involve several parameters.
 A common one is the window-size - how close (in number of tokens) must to word-types be in order to count as associated.
     1. Learning paramters: In addition, the learning procedure entails hyper parameters, such the number of epochs (the number of times the corpus is ingested) or the learning rate (how 'aggressively' the model updates its internal parameters).

-Ideally, choices should be made based on an understanding of how each decision affects properties of the embedding.
-To the best of my (limited) knowledge, there is however still significant uncertainty about many of these relations.
+Ideally, choices regarding preprocessing (that is not analytically motivated) and embedding paramters should be made based on an understanding of how each decision affects the properties of the embedding for the particular corpus and research question.
+To the best of my (limited) knowledge, there is however still significant uncertainty about many of these relations, as well as how they vary with the corpus.

 Hence, these choices are often made:
-* based on how well they have worked in other applications, raising questions of generalizability
+* Based on how well they have worked in other applications.
+This raises the question of how appropriate they are for a given corpus.
+As many of these observations are made by the Natural Languace Processing (NLP) community, which in turn (to my current understanding) often work on fairly large corpora, one might in particular worry whether the size of the corpora changes these results.
-* by applying different options and comparing the results, raising questions of computational feasibility
+* By applying different options on the given corpus and comparing the results.
+This raises questions of computational feasibility, as the number of joint paramter configurations is often beyond what can be applied in reasonable time.

 ## Stochatic embeddings
 In addition to these explicit choices (often made implicit through default settings), word embeddings are stochastic - several of the steps involved rely on randomization (e.g. the initial allocation of word vectors, sampling of word pairs in a batch - this is not the case for PPMI embeddings).
 This leads to instability - applying the same set of choices multiple times will likely not lead to identical embeddings.

+The most obvious approach to assessing how this stochasticity affects the 'results' is to make multiple embeddings (with corpus preprocessing and embedding parameters fixed).
+Beyond computational limits, this then raises questions of how to compare embeddings (obtain results for each, or integrate multiple embeddings into one?) as well as how to proceed, if one is interested in multiple results.

 # Empirical analysis so far